 AI was everywhere in 2018 and it will continue to be a major topic in 2019 as we begin to witness AI breakthroughs across businesses and society.
 Companies are no longer evaluating the transformative power of AI.
 We have transitioned from questioning what AI is and how it will change business and society to looking at how enterprises can implement and leverage AI responsibly and at scale.

-Some of the questions we will explore over the course of the program include:
+Some of the questions we explored over the course of the program included:

 – When deploying AI should one go broad or narrow with AI within organizations?

 – Are we still in the early days of AI or have we reached the limits of the easy wins and the low hanging fruit?

 Our program is designed to be as interactive and engaging as possible.
 No formal presentations but rather frank exchanges and dialogues between peers and AI experts.

 Over the past year ambitious AI plans have been announced across Europe, from Macron unveiling in March 2018 a €1.5 billion strategy to make France an AI leader, to Angela Merkel in November 2018 laying out a €3 billion plan to turn Germany into an AI powerhouse.

 People such as Kai Fu Lee, former head of Google China, believe that despite the investments, Europe continues to lag behind the US and China while others feel that Europe is on track to capitalize on its strengths.
 Is the European AI gap shrinking or growing?
 What can Europe do to create a unique advantage in AI?